Dante & Yamaha Training at Rock Nashville

 Beyond basic routing, Dante Controller offers a powerful toolset for managing larger and more complex networks.
 This session explores device configuration, latency settings, presets, multicast flow management, and the firmware updater.
 Attendees will see how experienced users leverage these tools to troubleshoot issues, optimize performance, and manage Dante networks with dozens or hundreds of devices.

-Eric Loomis mixes front-of-house for the band Goose, running a Yamaha and Dante rig night after night across venues of every size and shape, from clubs in Europe to Madison Square Garden and Red Rocks Amphitheater.
-In this Q&A session, Eric shares what life on the road actually looks like from behind the console, how the rig is designed for reliability and speed, and the lessons he has learned from real shows under real pressure.
+Todd Wines mixes front-of-house for Miranda Lambert, running a Yamaha and Dante rig night after night across venues of every size and shape, from local festivals to global touring.
+In this Q&A session, Todd shares what life on the road looks like from behind the console, how the rig is designed for reliability and speed, and the lessons he has learned from real shows under real pressure.
 Don’t miss this rare look at Dante and Yamaha in the hands of a touring FOH engineer.

 Dante Clocking: Why It Matters and How to Get It Right (9:00 – 10:15 AM)